bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Reflect on a recent project.
 How did your role extend beyond providing domain expertise?
 - What strategies can you use to position yourself as a trusted advisor rather than just a service provider?

-### Grasp the business context

-Understanding the client’s business context is crucial for delivering impactful work.
-By comprehending the client’s product, market, and customer base, you can better align your contributions with their broader goals.

-- **Learn about the client/product/customer/project:** Before diving into tasks, invest time in learning about the client’s business, their product, the market they operate in, and their customers.
-This understanding will enable you to tailor your work for maximum positive impact.

-- **Contextualize your work:** Always consider how your work affects the client, customer, or project.
-For example, a frontend developer should think about how a new feature enhances user experience, aligns with business objectives, and meets customer needs.

 ### Ask questions and listen